jpsalo/folio/content/project/stdy-qrp/index.md

 # Needfinding
 Our study followed human-centered design process (Norman, 2013, Ch.
 6): _"Make observations on the intended target population, generate ideas, produce prototypes and test them."_

-Stakeholder map represents all the people involved and is an additional verification that the student is at the core of the study, and thus students are the population we interviewed and the persona we based the PACT analysis (TODO: Table 1).
+Stakeholder map represents all the people involved and is an additional verification that the student is at the core of the study, and thus students are the population we interviewed and the persona we based the PACT analysis.

 {{< figure src="/img/stdy-qrp-stakeholder-map.svg" caption="Stakeholder map of people who gain or deliver value" >}}

+***
+**Person**: Student, 20-50 years
+***

+ - University level degree
+ - She can be either a new student from lower education or someone with experience from previous degrees or work etc.
+ - Most likely able to communicate in English
+ - Studies full-time or part-time while working, taking care of children for example

+***
+**Activity**: Learning & Information Seeking ⇔ Information Giving
+***

+Based on the initial observation, people study couple of hours and take a break hourly.
+Lot of people are also short on time.
+Therefore the lecture and workshop schedules might conflict with other duties.

+It’s essentially social activity: a student helps peer who is then receiving information.
+The purpose is to keep the group small, ideally between two people.

+They can study the same course but basically they share knowledge of a common subject so that, for example, the information receiver is able to continue to finish her assignments.

+***
+**Context**: UbiKampus (co-working space)
+***

+ - Since it’s a library, people have to behave accordingly
+ - People have roles but they are equal
+ - Within the library opening hours

+***
+**Technology**: Web / Mobile App (interface)
+***

+ - Location: QR code
+ - Peers: Chat

 ## Interview & Observation findings
 The interview was done for five participants—three women and two men.
 They all study different things, one Bachelor’s student and four Master’s students.
 Their library use varies from daily to _"not that often"_.
 All participants study also in other libraries, such as Kaisa.